open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Exporter.Prometheus/README.md

     }
     ```

-* On .NET Framework an http listener is automatically started which will respond
+* On .NET Framework an HTTP listener is automatically started which will respond
   to scraping requests.
-See the [Options Properties](#options-properties)
+See the [Configuration](#configuration) section for
-  section for details on the settings available.
-This may also be turned on in
+  details on the settings available.
+This may also be turned on in .NET Core (it
-  .NET Core (it is OFF by default) when the ASP.NET Core pipeline is not
+  is OFF by default) when the ASP.NET Core pipeline is not available for
-  available for middleware registration.
+  middleware registration.

 ## Configuration